Computer Vision Syndrome

-Our optometrists in Meridian can provide the appropriate eye care to end your CVS issues.
-Eye function and visual acuity testing may reveal problems that can be corrected through vision therapy and corrective lenses.
-We may also recommend:
+The optometrists at Primary Eyecare & Optical of Meridian can provide the appropriate eye care to treat your computer vision syndrome.
+Eye function and visual acuity may reveal problems that can be corrected through vision therapy and corrective lenses.

 Modern eyewear can be made with blue light blocking lenses that filter out some of the HEV radiation that might harm the eye.
 These lenses reduce glare and eye strain while also helping to protect you against future vision loss.